 What to do when your car insurance is canceled for a missed payment

-When you are buying auto insurance or signing up for a renewal, one of the things you need to think about is being able to make your payments on time.
+Whether you are buying auto insurance for the first time or renewing an existing policy, one of the things you need to think about is being able to make your payments on time.
 Insurance companies generally set a specific date and time in which they expect to receive your payment, and if you miss it, they could cancel your policy.
-In some cases, insurance companies have the option to cancel your car insurance policy even if you’re just one day late on your payment.
+In some cases, insurance companies have the option to cancel your car insurance policy even if you’re one day late on your payment.

-Missing your insurance payments comes with a number of serious consequences.
-Having a lapse in insurance coverage can cost you money out of pocket, and it might be much harder to obtain coverage in the future.
-Here are some of the biggest penalties you might face:
+Having a lapse in insurance coverage can cost you in various ways, and it might even be harder to obtain coverage in the future.
+Here are some of the biggest penalties you might face for missing a car insurance payment:

 - Policy cancellation: As mentioned, your auto insurer will eventually cancel your policy when you have missed a certain number of payments or get too behind.